 Think of them as stackable credentials.
 Each digital badge represents a special area of achievement.
 Students use them to document particular accomplishments – at school, at work, and in the community.
 Instead of a patch to sew on a sash, digital badges are web links that can be attached to a resume, portfolio, or anything that accepts links.
 More about badges

 How it works

-Each time an individual meets criteria for a given badge, s/he’ll claim it by giving MBA Research permission to post it on a private web site.
-(Each recipient will have his or her own password access.)
-Once posted, each student may then access the web site, copy the badge and its link, and post it to most digital media, including digital portfolios, resume’s, LinkedIn, and any of the many other social media sites popular at the time.
+Each time an individual meets the criteria for a given badge, they'll claim it by giving MBA Research permission to post it on a private website.
+(Each recipient will have their own password access.)
+Once posted, each student may then access the website, copy the badge and its link, and post it to most digital media, including digital portfolios, resumes, LinkedIn, and any other social media sites.

 Each badge is linked to its own web page.
 Potential employers, colleges, scholarship sponsors, or anyone with whom students choose to share their badges, can access a detailed badge description.
 Backed by challenging, research-based, MBA Research assessment criteria, the documentation for each badge will give readers detailed information describing both the content that the badge represents and the specific requirements required to earn it (e.g., exams, projects, or documented experiences).

 For cut score criteria, click here.